AimLuo/www.diagrams.net-source/_posts/2023-10-04-watermark-diagrams.md

 3. Make sure nothing is selected on the diagram page then click the _Background_ checkbox in the _Diagram_ tab of the format panel.
 4. Click _Change_ to open the _Background Image_ dialog, and select the watermark page you want to use as the background image, then click _Apply_.

-The watermark page will be converted to an image and placed as the background of your current diagrma page.
+The watermark page will be converted to an image and placed as the background of your current diagram page.
 <br /><img src="/assets/img/blog/watermark-background-image.gif" style="width=100%;max-width:600px;height:auto;" alt="Open the background image settings and select the diagram page you want to use as the background">

 [Open this example in draw.io](https://app.diagrams.net/?lightbox=1&highlight=0000ff&page=2&edit=_blank&layers=1&nav=1&title=#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fjgraph%2Fdrawio-diagrams%2Fdev%2Fblog%2Fwatermark-three-examples.drawio)